 Build a Strong Foundation for children ages 3-6

-As a resource for you, here are some considerations as you decide the educational path for your child.
+Check out this list of considerations as you decide the educational path for your child.

+Your choice in a preschool, Pre-K and kindergarten matters.
 Early childhood education is important in our Catholic schools.
 In fact, data shows that kindergarten students who attend preschool perform at or above grade level when compared to peers who did not.
 Our Catholic schools have preschool through 12th grade options, with some on site daycare center options before age 3 also available.

 Simply fill out your email address via form below and you'll have instant access to our checklist.
 We can't wait to welcome you into the Archdiocese of Omaha Catholic schools!

 Is your child ready for preschool?
-Kindergarten?
+Ready for Kindergarten?